Cornelius mother of 5 killed after child inadvertently removes gun from purse, shoots her, police say

 Detectives said the children removed the gun from the mother’s purse, and inadvertently shot her as well as the youngest child.

 The oldest child was in the living room at the time of the incident.
-The injured child was transported with non-life-threatening injuries to Atrium-Main in Charlotte.
+The injured sibling was transported to Atrium-Main in Charlotte with non-life-threatening injuries.

 This remains an active investigation.